-When to use: your Macbook Pro is running an older operating system (e.g. Yosemite or an earlier version), and you meet the basic requirements of the upgrade -- for El Capitan, you need at least 2GB of memory and 8.8GB of storage space, same with the latest macOS Sierra.
+When to use: your Macbook Pro is running an older operating system (e.g. Yosemite or earlier), and you meet the basic requirements of the upgrade -- for El Capitan, you need at least 2GB of memory and 8.8GB of storage space, same with the latest macOS Sierra (source: Apple).

 How to do: follow this official guide posted by Apple, or this video tutorial for how to update to latest macOS Sierra (version 10.12).
-Note: you'll need take quite some time to download it as it's about 5GB in size.
-So be patient.
+Note: you may need quite some time to download it as it's about 5GB in size.
+Be patient.

 Method 9: Disable fancy features in exchange for performance